 - Check your solar filter or eclipse glasses for any damage before using them.
 Any damage impacts the device’s ability to protect you, so don’t use them if you see any scratches or dents.

 - Never look at the sun through an unfiltered camera, telescope, or binoculars, even with a solar filter.
-By design, these lens-based devices intensify light rays which will damage both the solar filter and your eyes.
+By design, these lens-based devices intensify light rays, damaging both the solar filter and your eyes.

 To be 100% safe, consider watching the eclipse on a live stream of the event or have some fun making a pinhole projector.
 Also, you can check out what is being offered at your local science center or planetarium, which may offer additional resources and information about the solar eclipse and viewing options.